Cancer Research UK logo.

 It can be hard for GPs to decide who may have leukaemia and who might have a more minor condition just based on symptoms.
 Minor conditions are common and leukaemia is rare.
 So it would not be the first diagnosis that comes to mind when you are in your GP surgery.

-For symptoms of ALL, your GP should arrange for you to have a blood test or see a blood specialist.
+Your GP should arrange for you to have a blood test or to see a blood specialist if they think you might have acute leukaemia.
 You usually see a haematologist.
-This is a doctor that specialises in treating blood conditions, including leukaemia.
-Depending on your symptoms and other factors, this might be an urgent referral.
+This is a doctor that specialises in treating blood conditions.
 You will see a haematologist as soon as possible.
 Ask your GP when this is likely to be.

 UK referral guidelines